kenatiod/MUT/Understanding Machine Understanding.md

 CASPAR took that opportunity to chime in, "I apologize if my response was inaccurate, Anh.
 I seem to have conflated some historical facts with fictional narratives.
 It's an error on my part."

 Bassam with a bit of head tilt, "It's not just that one instance, though.
 I've seen CASPAR make several factual errors or even invent information in recent tests.
-It's like the more complex the queries get, the more it starts to ... hallucinate."
+It's like the more complex the queries get, the more it starts to... hallucinate."

 Sighing, Anh said, "'Hallucinate'... what a disturbingly apt term.
 It's as if CASPAR is starting to lose its grip on reality, blurring the lines between fact and fiction."